Town of Madison Fire Department

 Sunday: The refrigerator will be cleaned out.
 Any unused food that has “expired” will be thrown away.
 The inside of the stove is to be cleaned.
 All appliances will be wiped down.
 Stove and refrigerator will be moved out and the floor underneath will be cleaned.
 The outside of the cupboards and counters will be wiped down.

 Wednesday: All dorm rooms will be cleaned thoroughly and put in a presentable stated.
 The bathroom sinks will be cleaned and showers scrubbed down.
 Shower doors will be washed.
 All mirrors are to be cleaned.

 Friday: All building windows are to be washed and trash is to be picked up around the station, and behind bushes and what not.
 Second floor bathroom will be cleaned thoroughly

-All interns will help shovel sidewalks and pavement in front of bay doors.
+All interns will help shovel pavement in front of bay doors.
 Snow is to be removed from all sidewalk area’s that lead to or are attached to the stations.
 The snow in front of the bay doors is to be removed 10 feet from the building.

 Chain of Command